Lumber Compared to Light Gauge Steel

 - High contents of sugar in today’s lumber make it vulnerable to termite and mold.

-- Light gauge steel studs and joists are straighter with accurate dimensions than lumber.
-This makes it easier to install and to attached sheathing for walls, floor and roof.
-Lumber has very low, bad, fire resistance.
+- Light gauge steel studs and joists are straighter with more accurate dimensions than lumber.
+This makes it easier to install and to attach sheathing for walls, floor and roof.

 Look carefully at the picture below.
-What is left after fire in a wood building?
+What is left after a fire in a wood building?

 What is left and survived the fire is the non combustible material such as steel and concrete.

-Compare this to the minimum damage that happened to that steel home shown below.
+Compare this to the steel home shown below.
 Below are picture of a steel home after an intense fire in the garage from a car.

 Jackson County, Oregon, Emergency Management Advisory Council says:

 - The State of Oregon had 13,603 fires in 2004 which resulted in 41 deaths and $129.6 million in property damage.

 - Nation wide, at least 6,000 people die in fires each year and an additional 100,000 are injured.

 - Senior citizens and children under five are at highest risk.

 - Fire is fast and deadly, emitting smoke and gases that can render a person unconscious within minutes.
 It is the most likely disaster that Jackson County families will experience